stassoro/DemoJavaSpringBootApp/README.md

 ## Features
 - A basic REST API with two endpoints that implement CRUD functionality.
 - Data is returned as JSON.
+- Support for 2 types of DB:
-- In-memory database "H2" is used for customers and books (no external database required).
+  - In-memory database "H2" (no external database required).
+  - Postgres database.

 ## Prerequisites